robotics-4-all/smauto/README.md

 - enabled: Whether the Automation should be run or not.
 - continuous: Whether the Automation should automatically remain enabled once its actions have been executed.
 - actions: The actions that should be run once the condition is met.
 See Writing Actions for more information.
+- dependsOn: Other automations which depends on.
+The automation will not start and will be hold at the IDLE state until termination of the automations listed here as dependencies.

 ### Conditions